 A big ACT Brumbies fan, ‘Tremmers’ played plenty of rugby himself as a junior, however, his representative career was quickly curtailed when one of his coaches asked him “where do you see yourself in 10 years?
 Chris was a little too quick to reply “playing cricket” and was never selected again!

-Growing up in Yeoval in western NSW, Chris enjoyed plenty of battles on the field with a former NSW rookie, now Western Australian player, Tim Armstrong, and used his Grandfather’s stories on his own sporting career as motivation to forge his own.
+Growing up in Yeoval in Western NSW, Chris enjoyed plenty of battles on the field with a former NSW rookie in Tim Armstrong, and was encouraged to try his luck in cricket by his Grandfather.

 His ability to swing the ball at speed gives him huge opportunities to take wickets in T20 cricket